ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 To archive an assessment:

-1. On the dashboard tile of the desired assessment, click **Actions**.
+1. On the dashboard tile of the desired assessment, select the **Archive Assessments** control or **Archive** from the actions control.

-2. Select **Archive Assessment**.

-    The **Archive Assessments** dialog is displayed, asking you to confirm that you want to archive the assessment.
+2. The **Archive Assessments** dialog is displayed, asking you to confirm that you want to archive the assessment.

-4. To continue with archiving, click **Archive**, or else click **Cancel**.
+3. To continue with archiving, select **Archive**.
+To cancel archiving the Assessment, select **Cancel**.

-To view archived Assessments:
+### View archived Assessments

-1. On the Compliance Manager dashboard, check the **Show Archived** checkbox.
+1. On the Compliance Manager dashboard, select the **Show Archived** checkbox.

-    The archived assessments will appear in a newly visible section below the rest of the active assessments under a bar titled **Archived Assessments**.
+2. The archived assessments will appear a new **Archived Assessments** section below the active assessments.

-3. Click the name of the assessment you wish to view.
+3. Select the name of the assessment you wish to view.

-When viewing an archived assessment, none of the normally editable controls (i.e. Implementation, Test Results) will be active, and the **Managed Documents** button will be absent.
+Archived Assessment information includes in-scope services, Microsoft and customer-managed control details.
+When viewing an archived assessment, none of the normally editable controls (i.e. Implementation, Test Results) will be active and the **Managed Documents** button will be absent.

+### Activate an archived Assessment

+???

 ## Controls

 ## Actions

+Actions are the assigned tasks for implementing the requirements of a standard or regulation, or to test, verify, and document your organization's implementation requirements.
+When your organization has completed your implementation steps, the implementation date can be recorded and the status can be changed to Implemented.
+When the status and implementation date is changed, the implementation notes, implementation date, and status information are updated in the Assessments dashboard where your organization's test team can proceed with testing and validating the implementation, and marking the item as assessed by entering Test Plan, Test Date, and Test Result information.

 ### Assigning action items